These are some of the things you might find useful for your new hound:

 Your greyhound may have spent it’s entire life in training kennels and only getting out to go to the track.
 He/she may have never been socialised with people or other dogs and most importantly your greyhound is bred and trained to chase and hunt prey.
 Do you really want your greyhound to chase the next door neighbours cat / Yorkshire terrier or even worse?
 Do not worry many greyhounds spend their life in muzzles and in Europe it is not unusual.

-All of our dogs are rehomed with a muzzle but should you lose it or if it gets chewed you can purchase a replacement through the online store.
+All of our dogs are rehomed with a muzzle but should you lose it or if it gets chewed you can purchase a replacement through the merchandise section of our forum

 Collars and Harnesses